This is a guest post from Sam Winer.

 I am driving back to the airport, only moments away, anticipating the cheerful Avis lady scrutinizing my rental car return, when I see one of those caution diamond shaped signs (you remember the shapes from driver’s ed, don’t you?) on the edge of the interstate warning me of imminent danger: The sign read: CAUTION: LOW FLYING AIRCRAFT.
 Not only do I have to be concerned about finding a gas station to refuel my temporary wheels to avoid the eight-dollar per gallon refueling surcharge, but also I now have to be concerned about low flying aircraft.
 If I see one of these low flying aircraft, what the hell should I do?
 Duck?
 Hide?
 My daily sign dose has just begun.

 Since I wanted to avoid fueling up at Avis-oco, I stopped at the interstate Exxon/Mobil (I guess they just couldn’t decide on just one name), and noticed my second stupid sign for the day at the fuel pumps: DANGER: NO SMOKING.
 Is it really necessary to be told NOT to smoke while pumping gas?
 If that weren’t enough, the Sign-ers felt obligated to depict this with a pictogram of a cigarette that looked like a stick of dynamite with a big RED line diagonally cut thru the stick.
+The company could have used the best free digital signage software to make it even more striking.
 When thought out, this actually did seem more logical since most individuals who may have the propensity to puff a smoke at the gas pumps probably would have an easier time with the picture than they would with the words.
 These people are the reason Denny’s places pictures on their menus.